Active Coarse-to-Fine Segmentation of Moveable Parts from Real Images: Related Works

 \section{Related Works}

-\agp{ \paragraph{Articulated objects dataset.} The last few years have seen the development of articulation datasets on 3D shapes.
+\agp{ \paragraph{\textbf{Articulated objects dataset.}} The last few years have seen the development of articulation datasets on 3D shapes.
 Of the many, ICON \cite{hu2017learning} build a dataset of 368 moving joints corresponding to various parts of 3D shapes from the ShapeNet dataset~\cite{chang2015shapenet}.
 The Shape2Motion dataset \cite{wang2019shape2motion} provides kinematic motions for 2,240 3D objects across 45 categories sourced from ShapeNet and 3D Warehouse~\cite{trimble_warehouse}.
 The PartNet-Mobility dataset~\cite{Xiang_2020_SAPIEN} consists of 2,374 3D objects across 47 categories from the PartNet dataset~\cite{Mo_2019_CVPR}, providing motion annotations and part segmentation in 3D.

 All these datasets are obtained via manual annotations and are \emph{synthetic} in nature.
-Since sufficient training data is made available by these synthetic datasets, models trained on them can be used for fine-tuning on \emph{real-world} 3D articulated object datasets with limited annotations.
+Since sufficient training data is made available by these synthetic datasets, models trained on them can be used for fine-tuning on \emph{real-world} 3D articulated object datasets with limited annotations. \chk{However, models trained exclusively on \emph{synthetic} data cannot generalize well under real-world scenarios.
+Bridging the synthetic-real data gap remains a reoccurring challenge; see the supplementary material for details.}

 Recently, OPD~\cite{jiang2022opd} and its follow-up work OPDMulti~\cite{sun2024opdm}, provide two 2D image datasets of real-world articulated objects: OPDReal and OPDMulti.
 In OPDReal, images are obtained from frames of RGB-D scans of indoor scenes containing a single object.
 OPDMulti, on the other hand, captures multiple objects.
 Both datasets come with 2D segmentation labels on all \emph{openable} parts along with their motion parameters.
 However, due to the nature of annotation process, the 2D part segmentation masks obtained via 3D-to-2D projection do not fully cover all openable parts in the image.
 Also, in OPDReal, objects are scanned from within a limited distance range.
 Practical scenarios and use cases are likely going to have large camera pose and distance variations.
 OPDMulti, on the other hand, although incorporates such viewpoint variations, a large portion of this dataset contains frames without any articulated objects \cite{sun2024opdm}, which directly affects model training on OPDMulti.